deeplearning4j/deeplearning4j-docs/hadoop.md

 Scooping data out of HDFS, Deeplearning4j can use [Apache Spark](./spark) for fast ETL, loading batches of data onto GPU RAM, even as the GPU processes the previous data batch.

+Deeplearning4j is packaged in an enterprise distribution called the [Skymind Intelligence Layer (SKIL)](https://docs.skymind.ai/docs).
+Think CDH but for machine learning.
+SKIL is an embeddable [machine-learning server](./machine-learning-server) and process launcher for machine-learning tasks, like model training.
+SKIL allows for a flexible topology; developers can congifure the cluster they need.
+With regard to Hadoop, SKIL can be installed on a gateway node in order to coordinate machine learning jobs on other Hadoop nodes.

 ## Further Reading

 * [Deep learning on Apache Spark and Apache Hadoop with Deeplearning4j](https://blog.cloudera.com/blog/2017/06/deep-learning-on-apache-spark-and-hadoop-with-deeplearning4j/)